php-forge/html/docs/tag/A.md

 Explore additional methods for setting various attributes such as `autofocus`, `hidden`, `download`, etc.

-Refer to the [Attribute Tests](https://github.com/php-forge/html/blob/main/tests/A/AttributeTest.php) for comprehensive examples.

 ## Prefix and Suffix

 Use `prefix` and `suffix` methods to add text before and after the `anchor` tag, respectively.